Menopause Can Affect Your Mental Health

-As with any other time in your life, during menopause, your hormone levels can affect your physical and emotional health.
-But the rapid drop in estrogen may not be the only thing affecting your mood.
-The following conditions can also make you more likely to develop anxiety or depression during menopause:
+Changing hormone levels during menopause may affect your physical and emotional health.
+Also, the rapid drop in estrogen may not be the only thing affecting your mood.
+The following factors may also make developing anxiety or depression during menopause more likely:

 - diagnosis with depression prior to menopause